windborne/corkscrew/README.md

 ```

 ## Installation
-1. Download the file from the [releases page](https://github.com/windborne/corkscrew/releases)
+1. Download the file from the [releases page](https://github.com/windborne/corkscrew/releases) or (on a remote machine) `wget https://wb-data-public.s3.us-west-2.amazonaws.com/corkscrew/corkscrew-LATEST-linux-x86_64.tar.gz`
 2. Untar it
 3. Add it to your path or link it to somewhere in your path already